whoyouwith91/pka_data_cleaning/README.md

-# pka_data_cleaning
+# pka data processing & cleaning

-We prepare a list of jupyter notebooks to demonstrate how to process and clean the calculated/experimental datasets for ML modeling.
-The datasets include ChemBL(calculated), dataWarrior(exp), novartis(exp) and literature(exp).
-And great thanks to the data and scripts provided in [pkasolver-data](https://github.com/wiederm/pkasolver-data).
+We cleaned some public pka datasets for ML modeling, which includes ChemBL(calculated), dataWarrior(exp), novartis(exp) and literature(exp).
+And great thanks to the data and scripts provided in [pkasolver-data](https://github.com/wiederm/pkasolver-data) as the starting point, we prepared a list of jupyter notebooks to demonstrate how to process and clean these datasets.

+- 1. on ChemBL
+    - Dependent dataset: 04_chembl_dataset_pyg.pkl, 05_chembl_dataset_pyg.pkl
+    - Notebooks:
+        - pka_chembl_processing.ipynb: